xwong22/java-webapp/README.md

 This is my Java Web Application project for my 2022 Object-oriented Programming with Java class at Peking University.

-For a brief summary report of the DBMS, you may refer to "Java大作业说明文档.pdf" (repoted in Chinese language)
+For a brief summary report of the DBMS, you may refer to "Java大作业说明文档.pdf" (reported in Chinese language)

 ## A basic introduction for the folders and files: